 Name That Thing

 Help your child learn how to describe how things look and what they do by playing the “Name That Thing” game.
-Example: Ask your child, “What’s round and you bounce it?” or “What has four legs, a long nose, and floppy ears?
+Example: Ask your child, “What’s round that bounces?” or “What has four legs, a long nose, and floppy ears?

 Counting in Everyday Activities